kabelwerk/sdk-js/README.md

 Kabelwerk.config({ url, token });

 Kabelwerk.on('ready', () => {
-    // this event is fired once when the intiial connection is established let inbox = Kabelwerk.openInbox();
+    // this event is fired once when the initial connection is established let inbox = Kabelwerk.openInbox();
     let room = Kabelwerk.openRoom();
 });